Supportive Housing Program

 Programs include ESL (English as a Second Language), GED, Financial Literacy and Citizenship Classes onsite in the Community Rooms and Learning Centers.

-Several sites have started exercise classes in the Community Rooms for seniors and stay-at-home moms.
-A number of developments have preschool and early education programs including Head Start, SPARK and Mommy/Daddy and Me classes for parents and young children onsite.
+Many sites offer exercise classes for seniors and stay-at-home moms and many developments have preschool and early education programs including Head Start, SPARK and Mommy/Daddy and Me classes for parents and young children onsite.
 A HIPPY program meets at the River View complex monthly in Guadalupe.
 HIPPY is a program for children who do not attend preschool and offers in-home instruction for children and biweekly meetings for parents.

 Instructional programs devoted to language skills, computer training, cultural adjustment, financial literacy, and home maintenance skills help to facilitate the transition to economic independence.